Mike Walsh Fellowships: VCA & WAAPA

 The Victorian College of the Arts is a faculty of the University of Melbourne which offers degrees in creative disciplines.
 This includes acting, dance, music theatre, production and writing.
-In 2011 the eligibility rules changes and students from VCA were able to apply for a fellowship.
-These changes also applies to students from the Western Australian Academy of Performing Arts whose graduates Walsh had seen and been impressed by, in many of the musical productions staged at his theatre, Her Majesty’s Theatre in Melbourne.
+In 2011 the eligibility rules changed and students from VCA were able to apply for a fellowship.
+These changes also applied to students from the Western Australian Academy of Performing Arts whose graduates Walsh had seen and been impressed by, in many of the musical productions staged at his theatre, Her Majesty’s Theatre in Melbourne.